Work with Yale to launch a successful board seat search.

 “The program provided an understanding of the role of a board member in the current environment and how to begin a process of seeking a board seat.
 It provided the tools to create an informed plan of actionable steps to improve my skills where needed and to create a strategy to pursue my goal.” – Amy Lazarus, Chief Operating Officer, SPP Capital Partners, LLC

 “I highly recommend Women on Boards to those seeking a high caliber, intense management class that is sure to propel you personally and professionally.” – Nicole Russo, President and CEO, Microboard Processing, Inc.

 “The Yale women on Boards program was perfect for my interests and giving me background, information, and inspiration in my search.
 The teachers were outstanding and working with colleagues helped to build our knowledge and bios.
 I would recommend for anyone at the stage in mid- to later-career that is contemplating board work.” – Holly Hotchner, President, National Women's History Museum and Hotchner Consulting

-“The Women on Boards program tapped into Yale's tremendous resources - its faculty, network, thought leadership - to curate an ideal experience for Board-ready candidates.
-The course confirmed that I'm on the right path and created a community of colleagues and friends!” – Carol Van Den Hende, MBA, Global VP Digital Transformation, Mars
+“The Women on Boards program tapped into Yale's tremendous resources—its faculty, network, thought leadership—to curate an ideal experience for board-ready candidates.
+The program confirmed that I'm on the right path and created a community of colleagues and friends!” – Carol Van Den Hende, MBA, Global VP Digital Transformation, Mars